 Day 4 – Bake

-Your long awaited bread has almost finished!
+Your long awaited Cold-Proof Artisan White Sourdough Bread has almost finished!
 Just a bit longer, and you’ll soon have a dreamy sourdough loaf.

 If you were to take a peek at your dough, you’d see that it has relaxed in the fridge.
 The stitching that you worked hard on the previous night will have likely sunk into the rest of the dough for the most part.